 The four occupants of the Camry were all injured, including a baby girl and a boy.
 The baby girl found herself trapped in the vehicle, and she was eventually freed by Anaheim firefighters.
 The California Highway Patrol reported that all four individuals went by ambulance to UCI Medical Center.
 The exact condition of the four was not immediately known.
 There was also no information immediately available regarding any other possible injuries.

-Possible Reasons For Rear-end Crashes Are Many
+Many Reasons For Rear-end Crashes

 Although the circumstances of this multi-vehicle freeway crash are still under investigation, there are cases in which claims of negligence occur when a commercial truck causes injury due to a failure to stop.
 There are many different types of negligent conduct that can cause a truck to rear-end another vehicle, including inattentive driving, improper brake maintenance, defective brake parts and inadequate driver training.